stefanache/freelancer-sdk-docker-demo/README.md

 ## Using Sandbox (Testing)

-To test without affecting real projects, use Freelancer Sandbox:
+To test without affecting real projects, use Freelancer Sandbox.
+For life in real-projects, use Freelancer Production.

 ```bash
 # In .env file: